matsumotory/http-access-limiter/README.md

   conf.gem :github => 'matsumoto-r/mruby-mutex'
 ```

-http-access-limitter has the counter of any key in process-shared memory.
+http-access-limiter has the counter of any key in process-shared memory.
 When Apache or nginx was restarted, the counter was freed.

 ## License
 under the MIT License: